Analysis | Party polarization hit a high under Trump. Can Biden reel it back?

 So we get a historically polarized moment.
 In his final year in office, the gap in approval of Trump’s presidency between Republicans and Democrats was 85 points, nearly 10 points higher than the gap in the last year of Barack Obama’s presidency — which itself set a new record.

-Part of the reason Obama and Trump set new records was that views of their presidencies didn’t change that much.
+Part of the reason Obama and Trump set new records was that views of their presidencies did not change that much.
 Obama saw some fluctuations in his first year in office.
 After that, though, Republican opposition to his presidency hardened.
 Contrast that with the last years of George W. Bush’s presidency, when Republican support dropped and the partisan gap narrowed.

 Obama’s presidency was so polarized for several reasons.
 He was more explicit in seeking to work with his political opponents but faced opposition from Republican leaders and conservative media.
 His embrace of some progressive policies like the Affordable Care Act spurred its own hostility from Republicans.
 That he was America’s first Black president also clearly contributed to some of the hostility he faced.